wavefrontHQ/docs/pages/doc/accounts-service.md

 A service account can be used to automate management of objects such as dashboards, alerts, etc. A service account can't perform the **UI operations** that all user accounts can [perform by default](user-accounts.html#what-can-a-new-user-do).
 There's no limit on the number of service accounts that you can create in your organization.

 {% include note.html content="Service accounts have no permissions by default.
 As an administrator, you must explicitly grant each service account only the permission required for the task that’s being automated (least required privilege).
-That ensures that permissions for service accounts are always very limited.
+Doing so, you ensure that permissions for service accounts are always very limited.
 Service accounts do not have the view permissions that user accounts have by default.
 A service account must have **permissions** to perform tasks.
 To run queries, a service account must have **Metrics** permission.
 To manage dashboards and alerts, the service account might need both permissions and [access](access.html)." %}

-With the 2021-42.x release all Service Accounts are moved to a separate predefined **Service Accounts** group and no longer belong to the **Everyone** group.
+With the 2021-42.x release all existing service accounts are moved to a separate predefined **Service Accounts** group and no longer belong to the **Everyone** group.
 New service accounts that you create are automatically added to the **Service Accounts** group.
 You can also set additional groups for new service accounts.

 ## What Are Service Accounts?